 - Operates by successive merges of cases.

-- Begin with a clusters, each containing single cases.
+- Begin with clusters, each containing single cases.

-- At each stage merge the 2 most similar group to form a new cluster, this reducing the number of cluster by n.
+- At each stage merge the 2 most similar group to form a new cluster, thus reducing the number of the cluster by n.

 - Continue till(eventually as similarity decreases) all subgroups are fused to form one single cluster.

-- Divisive method operates by successive splitting of groups.
+- The divisive method operates by the successive splitting of groups.

 - Initially starts with a single group(i.e. one single cluster).

 - Group is divided into 2 types: 1) The objects in one subgroup are as far as possible from the objects in the other group.
 2) Continue till there are ‘n’ groups, each with a single cluster.